 Dr. Lambrou appreciates the relaxed and friendly culture of Portland, the beauty of the area and all the recreation it offers, as well as the fantastic food and coffee scenes.
 Outside of work, she enjoys cooking, live music, hiking, traveling, reading, and painting.

-- Gastroenterology – Board Eligible
+- Gastroenterology – Board Certified

 - Internal Medicine – Board Certified

 - Fellowship, Gastroenterology, Temple University Hospital, Philadelphia, Pennsylvania, 2022

 - Residency, Internal Medicine, University of Florida, Gainesville, FL, 2019